juandpt03/stackable_list/README.md

-# stacked_notification_cards
+# stacked_List_cards

 A Flutter implementation of iOS style stacked notifications.

 ## Features

-* Given notifications can be stacked one upon the other (iOS style)
+- Given notifications can be stacked one upon the other (iOS style)
-* Notifications can be expanded with fan animation.
+- Notifications can be expanded with fan animation.
-* Individual notification card can slide either left or right
+- Individual notification card can slide either left or right
-* Individual cards or the entire stack of cards can be dismissed via slide action.
+- Individual cards or the entire stack of cards can be dismissed via slide action.
-* It's possible to use multiple `StackedNotificationCards` within a `Column`.
+- It's possible to use multiple `StackedNotificationCards` within a `Column`.

-Make sure to wrap `StackedNotificationCards` in `SingleChildScrollView` if using within a  ``Column``.
+Make sure to wrap `StackedNotificationCards` in `SingleChildScrollView` if using within a `Column`.

 ## Install

-In the ``pubspec.yaml`` of your flutter project, add the following dependency:
+In the `pubspec.yaml` of your flutter project, add the following dependency:

 ```yaml
 dependencies: